WritingPanda/gocodeup.github.io/md/lampj/prerequisites/bits_bytes.md

 ## What is a Byte?

 A byte is a group of bits.
 Although the number of bits in a byte can be different depending on the computing platform, generally, there are 8 bits in a byte.
 Without getting too technical, memory in computer systems is addressed down to the byte level.
-A computer address is similar to your home address, it gives you an easy way to find something.
+A computer address is similar to your home address; it gives you an easy way to find something.

 So how much can a byte store you ask?
-Well, since a byte is 8 bits, it can hold `2^8` different values, meaning if can hold from the decimal number `0` to `255`.
+Well, since a byte is 8 bits, it can hold `2^8` different values, meaning it can hold from the decimal number `0` to `255`.
 Notice that `255` is one less than `2^8`, because `0` counts as a value.

 Read more about bytes here: [http://en.wikipedia.org/wiki/Byte](http://en.wikipedia.org/wiki/Byte)

 ## Let's talk about Data Types

-Although the term data type is pretty self explanatory, it is very important in computing because it gives us vital information about what kind and how much data can be stored.
+Data types are important in computing because they give us vital information about what kind and how much data can be stored.

 Here are some basic data types used in computing: